tanvir01/spring-boot-todolist/README.md

 # spring-boot-todolist
-This is todolist application built in spring boot.
+This is a Todo List Application built in Spring Boot.

 Instructions: